New State of Mind

 After the island and across yet another bridge, I was treated to the best part of the New State Trail.
 I alluded to this earler – and I’d seen it from the other side of the river on my way up…

 Yes!
 This is pure Andean stuff here in urban Manchester near the highway.
 A ladder has been secured into the eroding hillside to take hikers down (or up) the steep slope.

 It’s an actual ladder.
 And it’s been part of the New State Road Trail for years.
 Once to the bottom of it and now truly heading back towards my car, the trail utilizes a string of precariously placed planks (with handrails again!) perched about the meandering Hockanum.

 And fun!
 These things go one for a few hundred feet too, before the trail sort of settles down in some floodplain and open areas near the power lines.

 Phew!
 That was fun.

-Once again, I was blown away with the time and effort that the HRLPC puts into their trails.
-Continuing north, you may choose either the Hilliard Trail (which will ultimately link you to the future Bigelow Brook Trail) or the Hackett Trail.
+Once again, I was blown away with the time and effort that the builders put into these trails.
+Continuing north, you may choose either the Hackett or Hilliard Trail.